Stateware/Dav3i/doc/FrontEndArchitecture.md

 **lookup_table.js**

 lookup_table.js is a JavaScript module that includes functions to:
- * Call descriptor.php to get CC2s, names, stat reference list, and timespan
+ * Call descriptor.php to get CC2s, names, stat reference list, and set timespan (using settings.js)
  * Call by_stat.php to get default HMS
  * Generate lookup table from CC2s, names, and default HMS
  * Call by_stat.php with non-default HMS value and replace stat values in HMS field of lookup table